DanielEbert/Pathfinding/README.md

 # Pathfinding

 Pathfinding on a Hexagon Grid map.
-The map is procedually generated using perlin noise.
+The map is procedually generated with the help of perlin noise.
 Closest Path Calculation takes Height Difference into account.

 Built using Unity3D Engine and C#.